-Elementary and middle school students from around South Dakota will compete Saturday, Feb.
+Twenty-seven elementary and middle school students from around South Dakota qualified to compete Saturday, Feb.
 7, in the state spelling bee at Dakota Wesleyan University in Mitchell.

-Schools have until today, Jan.
-16, to hold their own competition and crown a school winner who will take the stage in Mitchell.
-Schools taking part will be announced next week.
+Schools had until Jan.
+16 to hold their own competition and crown a school winner who will take the stage in Mitchell.

 “Hosting the South Dakota State Spelling Bee reflects Dakota Wesleyan University’s commitment to academic excellence and lifelong learning.
 It’s an honor to welcome students from across the state and celebrate their hard work, curiosity and love of learning," said Jan Larson, director of marketing and communications at DWU.